sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

             $ make
             ...

-Right now, this works just the same as the OpenSSL variant, but not with tls-ech.dev.
-(See [same issue](https://github.com/wolfSSL/wolfssl/issues/6774).)
+Right now, this works almost the same as the OpenSSL variant, but not with tls-ech.dev, (see [same issue](https://github.com/wolfSSL/wolfssl/issues/6774), and for some reason ``--insecure`` is needed.

 To run against a localhost ``s_server`` for testing: